jracelis-hub/my-learning-notes/data_structures_algorithms/README.md

 Correctness:
 - An algorithm is deemed correct if all possible inputs give the expected output
-- For every possible input the algorithm MUST always terminate
+- For every possible input the algorithm ***MUST*** have an output

 Efficency:
-- Time complexity measure of how long the algorithm runs
+- Time complexity measures how long the algorithm runs
-- Space complexity the amount of memory that is taken up in the computer
+- Space complexity measure the amount of memory that is taken up in the computer

 Linear search - checks each value sequentially
 - Does not need to be sorted